Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 \subsection{Characterising scientists}

-As stated previously, we observe that clusters associated with unreliable users tend to have a lower presence of scientists.
+As stated previously, we observed that clusters associated with unreliable users tend to have a lower presence of scientists.
 However, the categories Political and Mainstream Media are included in the definitions of unreliable and reliable, respectively.
-Political and mainstream news often display many tweets, but may not be fully representative of scientific content and misinformation.
-In this section, we adopt a narrower perspective: tweets with URLs classified as science and tweets containing DOIs are classified as ``scientific'', while those containing fake news, hoaxes, conspiracy theories, or junk science are classified as ``untrustworthy''.
+These categories often display many tweets, but may not be fully representative of scientific content and misinformation.
+Therefore, in this section, we adopt a narrower perspective: on the one hand, we only consider tweets classified as science, while, on the other hand, we only consider untrustworthy tweets (i.e. containing fake news or conspiracy theories, see the Methods Section for further details).
+In this way, we are able to explore the interplay between science and more extreme cases of misinformation.

+Notice that, since in this section we only consider posts containing Science and Untrustworthy reliability scores, the analysis is based on a reduced dataset comprising $8,909,163$ posts and $1,599,577$ unique users, among whom $50,233$ are classified as scientists and $1,549,958$ as non-scientists.

-Aggregated by country, Fig.~\ref{fig:correlation} shows the correlation between the proportion of scientific content (measured as the number of scientific posts normalized by the total number of scientific and untrustworthy posts) and the level of activity of a scientist on Twitter (the fraction of posts made by scientists with respect to all users).
-Our results show a clear positive correlation, suggesting that the presence of active scientists on social media is associated with the circulation of scientific results and, consequently, reduces the relative prominence of untrustworthy content.
+Aggregated by country, Fig.~\ref{fig:correlation} shows the correlation between the proportion of scientific content (measured as the number of scientific posts normalised by the total number of scientific and untrustworthy posts) and the level of activity of a scientist on Twitter (the fraction of posts made by scientists with respect to all users).
+Our results show a clear positive correlation, suggesting that the presence of active scientists on social media is associated with the circulation of scientific results and is simultaneously associated with a lower prominence of untrustworthy content.

-From Fig.~\ref{fig:correlation}, we can see that a large proportion of countries fall below the line of $0.5$, suggesting that users in those countries tend to share untrustworthy sources more frequently than scientific content.
+From Fig.~\ref{fig:correlation}, we see that a large proportion of countries fall below the line of $0.5$, suggesting that users in these countries tend to share untrustworthy sources more frequently than scientific content.
 For most countries, the level of scientists active on the social platform during the COVID-19 crisis accounted for less than $10\%$ of the total activity of all users when considering only science and untrustworthy content.